B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Tutorials/DownloadAssembliesTutorial.rst

 4. Wait for the download process to complete.

-5. Check the output directory for the downloaded assemblies.
+5. Check the output directory for the downloaded assemblies (The results are also available in the zenodo files).

 Example Output Structure
 ------------------------